wobbals/opentok-ios-sdk/docs/src/Using_iOS-template.md

 Setting up your development environment
 ---------------------------------------

-Included in the OpenTok iOS SDK download file is the OpenTokHello sample app.
-This app publishes to a demo session, and subscribes to its own stream (or any other stream in the session).
-Included in the sample app directory is the OpenTok iOS library and other files you will need to develop your own apps.
+Download the [OpenTokHelloWorld sample app](https://github.com/opentok/OpenTok-iOS-Hello-World) and the [OpenTok iOS SDK](https://github.com/opentok/opentok-iOS-sdk).
+The OpenTokHelloWorld app publishes to a demo session, and subscribes to its own stream
+(or any other stream in the session).
+Included in the sample app directory is the OpenTok iOS library and other files you will need to develop your own apps:

-* **libOpentok.a** -- The OpenTok iOS library.
-Note that to use the library you must also include the opentok.bundle file and the headers included in in the Frameworks directory of the sample app.
+* **OpenTok.framework** -- The OpenTok iOS library.
+Note that to use the library you must also include the the headers included in in the Frameworks directory of the OpenTokHelloWorld sample app.

-* The **opentok.bundle** file -- This file includes required assets.
-Include it with your project.

 * **Frameworks directory** -- The OpenTok iOS library uses linked frameworks and dynamic libraries provided by iOS.
-We cannot pre-link them in the libOpentok.a static library, so your project must link them.
+We cannot pre-link them in the OpenTok.framework, so your project must link them.
 Expand the "Frameworks" directory of the sample application in XCode project browser.
 Drag and drop the contents of this directory into your own iOS project.

 * **Adding the -ObjC flag** -- Our static library uses Objective-C categories.
 Your application will crash if you do not load the entire symbol table of the library at linking time.
 You can read more about this issue [here](http://developer.apple.com/library/mac/#qa/qa1490/_index.html).

 	Add -ObjC to the "Other Linker Flags" property of your build target.

-* A **docs** directory -- This includes the reference documentation for the OpenTok iOS SDK.
-Install it into XCode to add documentation and auto-completion of your code.

 You can connect to the same OpenTok session that the OpenTokHello sample app uses by going to http://www.tokbox.com/opentok/api/tools/js/tutorials/helloworld.html.
 You can generate a new session ID at this URL: